 - Next, go to the Assign the End User section of the article for instructions on how to make sure your email address is properly assigned.

 - You might need to sign out of SketchUp Pro, close and open it, and sign back in again.

 Still having trouble?
 Contact us and include as much detail as you can - screenshots are great, too!
 Also, tell us how we can improve the instructions on this page (please include a link to this page).

 There are actually two different Pro plans, so let’s find which one you have!

 - The yearly Pro Subscription plan, which we started offering in February of 2019, has no serial number or authorization code, but rather activates SketchUp with a sign-in.
-Did you receive an email with an 8-digit account number?
+Did you receive an email from Trimble (SketchUp’s parent company) with an account number?
 If so, then you definitely purchased a yearly subscription.
 Click here if you have a yearly Pro Subscription.

 - The Classic perpetual license plan is the original - it’s been around since SketchUp started, but it only got the name “Classic” in 2019.
 It has no account number, but it has a serial number and authorization code.
 Click here if you have a perpetual Classic License.